 We are a homegrown business powered by long hours and a passion for climbing.
 Marketing consists of a smile, a laugh and a handshake.
 Our customers are often our friends.
 Voodoo isn't about getting rich, it's about creating and sustaining an awesome product.
 It's this grassroots mentality that defines us.
 We know from experience that the climbing life is an intoxicating mix of laughter, hard work and friendship.
 We understand what climbers want and need in climbing holds and gear.
 We keep that in mind when we design, sew and sculpt.

 These days the VooDoo operation has been streamlined to ensure quality.
 VooDoo Climbing is owned and operated by Gina in Flagstaff, AZ.
-VooDoo Climbing holds are manufactured by Proxy in Salt Lake City, UT.
-Jason sews all VooDoo crash pads in his workshop in Flagstaff, AZ.
+VooDoo Climbing holds are manufactured by Proxy/Habit Climbing in Salt Lake City, UT.
+Jason and his crew at Flagstaff River Equipment sew all VooDoo crash pads in Flagstaff, AZ.
 Pierce & Wilene make all VooDoo chalk bags and gear bags in Tucson, AZ.
-Occasionally, Gina even gets a little support from her two Jack Russels, Red and Sue, it's exactly where she wants to be.
+Occasionally, we even get a little support from our two Jack Russels, Red and Sue, it's exactly where we want to be.
 Voodoo has weathered the storm.
 VooDoo's climbing holds, crash pads and unapologetic style are here to stay.